Data Sources

 - See connection string (passwords masked)

-- View metadata: tables, schemas, databases
+- View metadata: tables, schemas, databases, collections, buckets

 - Check last tested time and status